-2. Submissions on Plan Change 3.
-Review my Submission Points

-4. Supporting Docume ents 5.
-Submit

-lease click the submit be mail from the Council. utton to finalise your submission.
-(Once you click submit, you will be sent a confirmation on

-✓ I could

-I could not

-iain an advantage in tra ade competition through this sub mission

-✓ I am

-I am not

-lirectly affected by an e effect of the subject matter of the submission that :

-adversely affects the

-trade competition or the effects of trade competitions.

-lote to person making submission:

-nde competition through the submission, your rigl art 1 of Schedule 1 of the Resource Management A

-nt your submission in person at a hearing?

-nt your submission in person at a hearing?

-Would you like to prese n and ask that the following submission be fully

-Vould you like to prese Yes I do NOT wish to
+1. Submitter Details 2.
+Submissions on Plan Chang ge 3.
+Review my Submission Points 4.
+Supporting Docume nts 5.
+Submit ease click the submit bu itton to finalise your submission.
+Once you click submit, you will be sent a confirma ition ✓ I could ade competition through this su hmission J I am de compedition through this su VIIIISSIVII l am not rectly affected by an e adversely affects the ffect of the subject matter of the environment, and e submission that : trade competition or the effects s of trade competitions. ote to person making s submission: rade competition through the submission, your r Part 1 of Schedule 1 of the Resource Management Vould you like to prese nt your submission in person at a hearing? ✓ Yes I do NOT wish to considered. speak in support of my submissi on and ask that the following submission be fully

 The following questions are not part of your submission on the District Plan - you do not have to answer them.
 However, we would very much appreciate you telling us a little about yourself, as it helps us improve our engagement methods to reach people if we understand who we are hearing from.

 Age:

 Under 18 years

 18-24 years

 25-34 years

-✓ 35-49 years
+√ 35-49 years

 50-64 years

 65-79 years

 Over 80 years

 Gender:

 Male

-✓ Female
+Female

 Non-binary / another gender

 Ethnicity:

 ✓ New Zealand European

 Maori

 Pacific Peoples

 Asian

 Middle Eastern/Latin American/African

 Other European

 Other

 Submit

-Submitter Details 2.
+1. Submitter Details 2.
 Submissions on Plan Change 3.
 Review my Submission Points

 4. Supporting Documents 5.
 Submit